 Your child’s school will have flexibility to deliver the content in a way that is age and developmentally appropriate and sensitive to the needs and religious background of its pupils

-- PSHE, RSE and Health Education Curriculum Overview - Click here
+- PSHE, RSHE and Health Education Curriculum Overview - Click here

-- RSE Primary Schools Guide for Parents - Click here
+- RSHE Primary Schools Guide for Parents - Click here

 - Powerpoint for parents - Click here